-"Wake up, young master," he prompts every morning, helping the sleepy child sit up.
-He tugs the boy's nightgown over his unruly hair, sticking up like duck-fluff, and helps him put on his bathrobe.
+"Wake up, young master," he prompts every morning, helping the sleepy boy sit up.
+He tugs his nightgown over his unruly hair, sticking up like duck-fluff, and helps him put on his bathrobe.

 "Nice and clean," he says, gently bathing his master's porcelain skin with a soft towel, and watches with amusement as the boy blows bubbles.

 "It is the most important meal of the day, my lord," he advises, as he forces the young lord to eat something healthy for breakfast (instead of the candy and cake the boy demands).